Non-surgical Treatment Methods

 Treatment methods depend upon the type of disease and how far the condition has progressed.
 The first step is usually a thorough cleaning that may include scaling to remove plaque and tartar deposits beneath the gumline.
 The tooth roots may also be planed to smooth the root surface allowing the gum tissue to heal and reattach to the tooth.
 In some cases, the occlusion (bite) may require adjustment.

 We can use modern techniques to help rebuild lost bone support.
-The emphasis in Dr. Keller’s practice is conservative periodontal therapy.
+The emphasis in Dr. Keller and Dr. Tibb’s practice is conservative periodontal therapy.
 Many times, the early stages of periodontal disease are best treated with non-surgical periodontal therapy.
 This usually consists of placing a fine ultrasonic tip in between the tooth and gum tissue to remove any plaque and calculus below the gum line.
 This procedure is called root planing.
 Four to six weeks later, periodontal pockets are eliminated due to gum shrinkage.
 Then the patient can personally maintain these areas with routine brushing and flossing.

 Even in most severe cases of periodontal disease, non-surgical periodontal therapy most often precedes surgical therapy.
 This is done so that the overall tissue quality is improved prior to surgery and also limits the areas of required surgery.
 Routine non-surgical procedures are listed and described below.